Azerbaijan announces total number of civilians killed in Armenia’s recent attacks | News.az

 - Azerbaijan

-The Armenian attacks also damaged 56 civil objects and 313 residential buildings, the Prosecutor General's Office said.
+The Armenian attacks also damaged 146 civilian facilities, 1,137 houses, 45 apartment buildings, the Prosecutor General's Office said.